Have Questions? 888-508-6572

 Any time you add square footage to your home, like an attached ADU, your property value increases.
 Properties that provide flexible living options are highly sought after in today’s real estate market — especially in urban areas.

 Housing comes at a premium in cities, and garage apartments offer a more affordable option for some buyers.
 A well-designed ADU can make your property stand out in a competitive market.
-In fact, a recent Porch study found that homes in large cities with an ADU are priced an average of 35% higher than those without one.
+A recent Porch study found that homes in large cities with an ADU are priced 35% higher than those without one.

 Rental Income Potential